* Spent ten years working in various capacities for the community organization ACORN

-In February 2009, Bhargava was a guest speaker at an event titled “Advancing Change in the Age of Obama,” sponsored by the Liberty Hill Foundation.
+In February 2009, Bhargava was a guest speaker at an event titled “Advancing Change in the Age of Obama,” sponsored by the Liberty Hill Foundation (LHF).
 In his speech, Bhargava cited the Reagan era as a low point in American history, where “we had a cultural kind of revolution in this country—the idea that greed is good, that suspicion of our neighbors at home and abroad is just and justified.”

-In Bhargava’s calculus, the 2008 presidential and congressional elections signified “not just the rejection of a political party [Republicans], but also of an ideology built on market fundamentalism and culture-war politics.”
+Also at the LHF conference, Bhargava stated that the 2008 presidential and congressional elections signified “not just the rejection of a political party [Republicans], but also of an ideology built on market fundamentalism and culture-war politics.”
 “The arc of history,” he said, “is maybe beginning once again, after 40 long, hard, dark years, to bend towards justice.”
 Further, Bhargava expressed his hope that “permanent progressive change” could be brought to the United States by coalitions of “African Americans and Latinos, and Asian Americans, and lesbian and gay people, and women and young people, and so forth”—in large measure by “expanding the electorate” to include more members of those demographics and persuading them to support leftist candidates and causes.

 While the first National Tea Party Convention was in progress in Nashville, Tennessee in February 2010, Bhargava declared that there “should be no place in America for this type of racial and ethnic hate-mongering.”